Exploring Kaiwharawhara Suburb: Wellington’s Key Industrial and Residential Hub

 Environmental and Ecological Challenges

-- Cultural significance of the stream for the local Māori.
+• Cultural importance of the stream to local Māori communities.

 Infrastructure and Transportation Networks